w3c-ccg/traceability-interop/docs/tutorials/credentials-status-update/README.md

 ## Update Credential Status

-In this tutorial, we will be using the `verifiable_credential_id` and `access_token` from previous steps to update the status of a verifiable credential.
+In this tutorial, we will use the `verifiable_credential_id` and `access_token` from previous steps to update the status of a verifiable credential.

 ### Environment

-No additional environment variables are needed for this request, all required environment variables were set during the tutorial steps for previous requests.
+No additional environment variables are needed for this request; all required environment variables were set during the tutorial steps for previous requests.

 ### Request